L3ad Solutions

 Fake review velocity.
 Buying reviews or asking employees to leave them creates a velocity pattern Google detects.
 The penalty is loss of all reviews and a temporary rank demotion.

-How to know if your GBP is doing its job
+How do you know if your GBP is doing its job?

 Two metrics in the GBP Insights panel matter: